Skip to main content

 Vendor Contracts

-When creating or editing a vendor contract, users will now see two options under the Contract Holder:
+When creating or editing a vendor contract, users can now select one of two Contract Holder options:

 • Non-Bill Pay – The agent is not responsible for paying invoices directly.